PirxDevs/lds/README.md

 * disable predictable network interface names and stick with legacy names like eht0
 * create user account and install SSH key on it

-# BIG FAT WARNING
+# BIG FAT WARNINGS!

+* LDS has only some very basic tests against incorrect configuration.
+Be sure to double or even triple check your configuration before running LDS.
+Be careful!
 * LDS will erase all contents of devices used for installation!
 It will ask for confirmation but once you confirm all data on selected devices will be permamently deleted.
-Be careful!
+Be very careful!
 * LDS will set root password on installed system to `Linux`.
 Be sure to change it right after first boot of your new system.
+* You are using LDS at your own risk!
+LDS authors are not responsible and cannot be responsible for any damage caused by use or misuse of LDS.